Is life insurance worth it?

 Life insurance might be expensive for some

-The cost of life insurance depends heavily on your age, health, policy type and death benefit amount you choose.
+The cost of life insurance depends heavily on your age, health, lifestyle, policy type and death benefit amount you choose.
 Young and healthy people typically get the best rates on life insurance.
 The older you are and the more health issues you face, the more expensive life insurance will generally be.

 However, the high cost of coverage may be most noticeable with a permanent life insurance policy compared to a term life policy, which is typically much cheaper.
 In many cases, life insurance is less expensive than you’d expect, but price is certainly a consideration.
+You may need to speak with a licensed agent to determine if life insurance is worth it to you.

 You may have to pass a medical exam